fomightez/UpstateGS647-021Nanocourse/fp/Exploratory open-ended class project ideas.md

-'Exploratory' /  'open-ended'class project ideas
+'Exploratory' /  'open-ended' class project ideas
 ================================================

 You aren't constrained to one, and this is in addition to reporting on your Folding@Home project summary: